 - Groupage: – if you don’t have enough belongings for a full container, you can pay for part of a container instead.
 This means your items will be grouped with those of other customers.
 This method is a great way of sending your belongings on a budget but it can take longer as you need to wait until the container is full.

 Packing for shipping freight

-Some shipping companies will only accept your goods if they’ve packed them, so check the terms and conditions before signing any paperwork.
+Some shipping companies only accept your goods if they pack them.
+Check the terms and conditions before signing any paperwork.